csf-dev/Autofac.AutoLazy/Rationale.md

-The problem that this attempts to solve, is for instances where eager resolution of a service type (from within a constructor) causes an exception, because (a long way down the dependency chain), logic is executed which is not "ready" to execute.
+# Rationale for this project
+There are two problems which present themselves from time to time when using dependency injection.

+* Circular dependencies occasionally appear, which need to be 'broken' in order to resolve services sensibly.
+* Logic which is required to resolve a service might not be valid to execute, due to the current application/environment state.

-## Example
+## Circular dependencies
+Whilst in ideal circumstances, circular dependencies would never exist, sometimes they can occur.
+This is particularly true in complex applications where the circular dependency could involve a deeply nested tree of service/component dependencies.

+A standard and easy way to 'break the circle' is to resolve one or more dependencies in the chain lazily.
+This way, the dependency is not resolved greedily.
+Unless actual usage of the service creates an infinite loop them the circle will remain broken via the lazy dependency.
+If usage does create an infinite loop, then there is nothing that can be done to help.

+## Dealing with invalid resolution
+Particularly when service/component resolution requires a factory with non-trivial logic, the resolution of services could raise an exception of the application is not in an expected state.

+### An example: MVC controller
+Consider the following example.

-1. An MVC or WebAPI controller - in its constructor it depends upon an `IGetsFunds`
+1. An MVC or WebAPI controller - in its constructor it depends upon an `IGetsFunds` service
-2. The `IGetsFunds` interface is created by a factory, which depends upon whether the user is a customer or not
+2. The `IGetsFunds` component is created by a factory, which depends upon whether the current logged-in user is an existing customer or not
 3. The factory for getting the `IGetsFunds` depends upon a service which gets the currently-logged-in user and throws an exception if there is no user logged in
-4. Someone tries to use the controller whilst not being logged-in
+4. Someone tries to use the controller whilst they are not logged-in

 During the dependency resolution, the factory for the `IGetsFunds` interface will throw an exception, because there is no user logged-in.
+Of course, they shouldn't use this controller unless they are logged-in, and so the developer decorates the controller wry the `[Authorize]` attribute.

-In fact, marking that controller with `[Authorize]` attribute won't help, either, because the controller is constructed (and its dependencies resolved) before the authorize attribute is considered.
+To the developer's surprise that doesn't work and they still see the exception.
+This is because the controller is constructed (and its dependencies resolved) before the authorize attribute is considered.
+The exception (during resolution) had already been thrown.

 The solution to this is to alter the dependency upon `IGetsFunds` to `Lazy<IGetsFunds>`.
 This way, it won't be resolved until it is being used, and thus the authorize attribute will take effect and prevent an unauthenticated visitor from using it.

-## How Autofac can help
+## Why Autofac should handle this
-It would be nice, though, if we could *avoid needing to change the controller type* to require a lazy dependency, and rather give it an implementation of its dependency which does not suffer that weakness on resolution.

-This need for a lazy implementation is a resolution-centric problem, so it should ideally have a resolution-centric solution, in order to keep everything simpler.
+In both of these scenarios above, the problem could be solved by simply changing the constructor dependency to `Lazy<T>` instead of `T`.

+But.

+Both of these problems are dependency resolution issues.
+The classes involved don't specifically need their services to be lazy, it's an implementation detail of the resolution process.
+So, it should be dealt with as part of dependency injection and not in the main application code.

+It also helps us follow **Open/Closed Principle**, because it means there is no need to change a class just because its dependencies (perhaps many times removed) require lazy resolution.

-## Suggested fix
+## Development plan
-Use **Castle.DynamicProxy** to create a proxy of `IGetsFunds` which depends upon a `Lazy<IGetsFunds>` and forwards its calls onto the lazy instance, only initialising the lazy instance when it is first used, and not at construction.
+Use **Castle.DynamicProxy** to create a proxy of the dependency service interface which itself depends upon a lazy instance of the actual service.
+The calls to the proxy's functionality are then forwarded onto the lazy instance.
+Thus the 'real' instance is initialised lazily on first usage, but not when it is resolved.

-The controller in the example would then still depend simply upon `IGetsFunds`, unaware that it is actually being given a proxy object, for which the full chain of dependency resolution has not yet occurred.

-## Dealing with circular dependencies
-This may be used to break Autofac circular dependencies by decorating an interface to become lazy automatically, without needing the change the class which consumes it.
+By using dynamic proxy, the laziness does not need to be exposed.
+All consumers would still depend simply on the interface type.
+The laziness would be transparent.